-"Design and develop a grooming tool that untangles matted hair."
+"Design and develop a grooming tool that provides a less stress experience to the groomer and dog."

 The objectives of this project are:

 - Design a hand held dog grooming tool for use by consumers, groomers, and dog rescues. - Successfully untangle hair without harming animal - Develop a hand-held rotary pet groomer that provides for a stress-free experience for both the dog (or other animal) and the groomer